-We are recruiting a PhD student to study the soil health and ecosystem ecology of pastoral agroecosystems in the French Pyrenees as part of an US-NSF-funded project with collaborators in France and Spain.
+We are recruiting a PhD student to study the soil health and ecosystem ecology of pastoral agroecosystems in the French Pyrenees as part of an US NSF-funded project.
 The student will be enrolled at the University of Georgia, USA but will spend significant field time in the French Pyrenees and be co-advised by Rebecca McCulley (U Kentucky) and Aaron Thompson (U Georgia).
 The project uses transdisciplinary approaches (co-production of knowledge with farmers and other stakeholders) to understand and predict how climate, policy, and social change will impact the socioecological system of pastoralism that is deeply rooted in Basque culture.
-This student will work as part of an interdisciplinary team of social and natural scientists from the US, France, and Spain and be responsible for quantifying soil and plant ecosystem health and stocks across a range of active and abandoned pastures.
+This student will work as part of an interdisciplinary team of social and natural scientists from the US, France, and Spain.
+The student’s primary responsibilities will be quantifying soil and plant ecosystem health and stocks across a range of active and abandoned pastures.
 The student will also be expected to assist and co-train in social science data collection and interact with climate/agroecosystem modelers.

 Desired qualifications include experience with a variety of soil and plant measurements, knowledge of and interest in pastoral systems, strong statistical, oral and written communication skills, demonstrated effectiveness working in diverse teams and independently, experience conducting remote field work, an MS degree in a related field of study, and proficiency in French.
 To learn more about our research groups, please visit www.mcculleylab.org and Thompsonlab.uga.edu.